ionic-team/ionic-stencil-hn-app/README.md

 Stencil also enables a number of key capabilities on top of Web Components, in particular Server Side Rendering (SSR) without the need to run a headless browser, pre-rendering, and objects-as-properties (instead of just strings).

-This PWA is a Hacker News demo PWA built with Stencil and our Ionic core components that are also built with Stencil.
+This PWA is a Hacker News demo built with Stencil and our Ionic core components that are also built with Stencil.

+Want to try it live?
+Check it out [here](https://corehacker-10883.firebaseapp.com/).

 ## Performance
 We use WebPageTest to keep track of the loading performance of this demo on real, low end devices and an emerging markets 3G network.
 [Here](https://www.webpagetest.org/lighthouse.php?test=170623_YE_1C1R&run=2) is the latest lighthouse from our latest WebPageTest.
 This is with a Moto G with an emerging markets 3G network.